firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=llvtlsjyoyiczbkjsxpf&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Wed May 27 03:10:11 UTC 2015.
+The last time downloaded was found to be dated: Thu May 28 03:20:02 UTC 2015.

 The ipset `ib_bluetack_spyware` has **3339** entries, **339461** unique IPs.